reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

 * helm, apt-transport-https (required for helm client install)
 * open-iscsi, lsscsi, sg3-utils, multipath-tools, scsitools (required when iSCSI support is enabled)
 * libnfs-utils (required for NFS support is enabled)

 ---
+I provide a lot of documentation notes below for my own use.
+If you find it overwhelming, keep in mind most of it you do not need to change.
+Also note that towards the bottom is a section which shows how to use Ansible to run this in stages to built it up in layers using `tags`.

+---